How to Win an Expungement in Oakland County Courts

 Many attorneys are reluctant to admit they have trouble defending clients in Oakland County, one of Michigan’s most conservative court systems.
 Few lawyers are consistently successful with expungements.

-What you Need to Know About Expungements
+What You Need to Know About Expungements

 Michigan recently updated its expungement laws.
 The new provisions allow expungement on unlimited misdemeanors, traffic crimes (including OWI), and multiple felony convictions.
 Although the new rules make it possible to set aside convictions in more cases, it does not make petitions easier to win.
-Although obtaining an expungement in Oakland County is challenging, the attorneys with LEWIS & DICKSTEIN, P.L.L.C. developed a reliable approach that is consistently successful, even in the most difficult cases.
+Although obtaining an expungement in Oakland County is challenging, the attorneys with LEWIS & DICKSTEIN, P.L.L.C. developed a reliable approach that is consistently successful, even in the most challenging cases.

 Working with experienced, successful lawyers is essential if you have little tolerance for failure and delay.
 If a Motion to Set Aside a Conviction is denied, it cannot be re-filed for a minimum of three (3) years.
 Furthermore, once a judge denies an expungement in Oakland County, a petition is far less likely to be granted in the future.
 Getting things done right the first time is best, so do not trust your fate to the lowest bidder or a general practice lawyer.
 A criminal expungement specialist is your best hope of success.